antadde/N-SDM/README.md

 # Citation

-To cite N-SDM please use:

-Adde et al. (xxx). xxx. xxx. xx:xxx–xxx. https://doi.org/xxxx
+To cite N-SDM  or acknowledge its use, cite the companion Software note as follows, substituting the version of the application that you used for ‘version 1.0': Adde, A. et al. 2022.
+N-SDM: a high-performance computing  pipeline for fitting Nested Species Distribution Models. – Ecography 2022: XXX (ver.
+1.0).